Live workflow syntax

 Note: Don't confuse this with ${{ flow.project_id }}

-, which is defined in the project configuration file.
+, which is defined in the file.

 Expression contexts: This attribute only allows expressions that don't access contexts.